N. M. Perera: Higher studies

+Social service and Early politics

+Suriya-Mal Movement

+On his return to Ceylon in 1933, Perera with several other foreign educated youth, such as Leslie Gunawardena, S.A.
+Wickramasinghe, Dr Colvin R. De Silva, Vernon Gunasekara, B.J.
+Fernando, Doreen Wickramasinghe, and Selena Perera (is future wife) formed the Suriya-Mal Movement as an anti-imperialist counter movement to the Remembrance poppy sales.

+With the outbreak malaria epidemic in 1934, the Suriya Mal Society pivoted from selling Sunflowers to rais funds for ex-servicemen to setting up makeshift field hospitals, soup kitchens, and care centers areas worst effected by the epidemic.
+The volunteer work done by the Perera as part of the Suriya Mal Society in the Kegalle district during the and during the subsequent floods gained for him the support of the poor and caste-oppressed people of the area, who called him Parippu Mahathmaya after the dhal (or parippu) he distributed as relief supplies.

 Formation of the Lanka Sama Samaja Party

-Perera returned to Ceylon in 1933.
-The work done by Perera (as a member of the Suriya-Mal Movement) in the Kegalle district during the malaria epidemic of 1934 and during the subsequent floods gained for him the support of the poor and caste-oppressed people of the area, who called him Parippu Mahathmaya after the dhal (or parippu) he distributed as relief supplies.
-In 1935 Perera was one of the founder members of the LSSP and played a leading role in the party's Trotskyist activities between 1936 and 1940.
+Many of the Marxists who has come together to form the Suriya Mal Society, formed the first political part in the island on 18 December 1935 called the Lanka Sama Samaja Party.
+Perera along with Leslie Goonewardene, Colvin R. de Silva, Philip Gunawardena and Robert Gunawardena were the core group of founders and played a leading role in the party's Trotskyist activities between 1936 and 1940.

 State Council of Ceylon

-In 1936, he contested the Ruwanwella constituency — which at the time comprised the Thun Korale areas of Yatiyantota, Ruwanwella, and Deraniyagala, along with parts of the present Galigamuwa electoral division — as a candidate of the LSSP.
+In 1936, he contested the Ruwanwella constituency in the Kegalle District — which at the time comprised the Thun Korale areas of Yatiyantota, Ruwanwella, and Deraniyagala, along with parts of the present Galigamuwa electoral division — as a candidate of the LSSP in the 1936 Ceylonese State Council election.
 His opponent was the incumbent Molamure Kumarihamy of the Meedeniya Walauwa, the feudal manor which had tremendous power over the poor people of the Sabaragamuwa area at the time.
 He went on to hold this seat, or its Yatiyantota portion after the division of the constituency, continuously until 1977.
 Following his election, he and Philip Gunawardena, the other LSSP member of the State Council, used it as a platform to voice the party's policy and objectives for complete independence from Britain, in contrast to the Ceylon National Congresswhich advocated for self-rule.In 1937, he founded the Ratmalana Railway Workers' Union and served as the LSSP delegate to that year’s session of the Indian National Congress.